 Background on ANCOLD

 The Australian National Committee on Large Dams (ANCOLD), formed in 1937, is an Australian based apolitical industry body that focuses on disseminating knowledge, developing capability and providing guidance in achieving excellence for all aspects of dam engineering, management and associated issues.

-ANCOLD is an active member of the International Commission on Large Dams (ICOLD) which has 100 member countries and meets annually to share international practice and new techniques to advance all aspects of dam engineering and ensure the sustainable development and management of the world’s water resources.
+ANCOLD is an active member of the International Commission on Large Dams (ICOLD) which has around 100 member countries and meets annually to share international practice and new techniques to advance all aspects of dam engineering and ensure the sustainable development and management of the world’s water resources.
 Further details about ICOLD can be found at www.icold-cigb.net

 ANCOLD prepares and issues guidelines which represent best engineering practice.
 These guidelines have been developed to share best Australian practice for large and small water and tailings dams that could present a risk to life for those downstream, are widely used across Australia and also form the basis of local guidance in some other countries.